cargo-rustdoc - Build a package's documentation, using specified custom flags

 Passing target selection flags will document only the specified targets.

-Document the specified binary.
-This flag may be specified multiple times.
+- Document the specified binary.
+This flag may be specified multiple times and supports common Unix glob patterns.

-Document the specified example.
-This flag may be specified multiple times.
+- Document the specified example.
+This flag may be specified multiple times and supports common Unix glob patterns.

-Document the specified integration test.
-This flag may be specified multiple times.
+- Document the specified integration test.
+This flag may be specified multiple times and supports common Unix glob patterns.

 test = truemanifest flag set.
 By default this includes the library and binaries built as unittests, and integration tests.
 Be aware that this will also build any required dependencies, so the lib target may be built twice (once as a unittest, and once as a dependency for binaries, integration tests, etc.).
 Targets may be enabled or disabled by setting the